Please ensure Javascript is enabled for purposes of website accessibility

 Things start to get trickier for growth investors, the buy-low-sell-high people who are looking for relatively rapid price appreciation in their stocks.
 Growth investors accept increased volatility in stock prices as part of the trade-off that comes with seeking higher returns.

 And increased volatility means having to pay more attention.
-But how much attention depends on how aggressive you are in your purchasing style.
+But how much attention depends on how aggressive you are.
 Day traders have to pay attention all the time.
 Period.
 Most day traders zero their accounts by the end of the day.
 Some won’t even go for a coffee break without selling everything.
 This is not a lifestyle I envy.

 If you’re holding a small portfolio of growth stocks (no more than 10 at a time) with fairly high volatility, here are three guidelines on how often you should check on your stocks.